Monk Feats

 You have learned to project attacks beyond your reach in a flash of energy.

-Benefit: When you make an unarmed strike or monk weapon attack as part of the Attack action, you can spend 1 ki point to extend the reach of that attack by 5 feet.
-You must declare the use before the attack roll.
-This can be done once per turn.
+Benefits: When you make an unarmed strike or monk weapon attack as part of the Attack action, you can spend 1 ki point to increase the reach of that attack reach by 5 feet.
+You must choose to do so before resolving the attack.

 Snap Kick